amarjotgill/origin-bound-cookies/draft-amarjotgill-origin-bound-cookies-protocol.md

  9. Append secureOriginCookies to the end of secureDomainCookies.
 The resulting list is the final, sorted list of secure cookies.
  10. Return both sorted list.

-Step 2 of [Section 5.2.2 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-remove-excess-cookies-for-a) need to be updated to replace:
-{:quote}
->1.
-Let insecureCookies be a list of references to all cookies in the user agent's cookie store whose host is host-equal to host and whose secure is false.
->2.
-Sort insecureCookies by earliest last-access-time first.
->3.
-Let secureCookies be a list of references to all cookies in the user agent's cookie store whose host is host-equal to host and whose secure is true.
->4.
-Sort secureCookies by earliest last-access-time first.

-With the following:
-{:quote}
-> 1. Let insecureCookies and secureCookies be the results from Sort Eviction Cookies.

 All remaining steps will stay the same.
 Updating these steps will ensure that cookies with the domain attribute set for each origin are deleted before any other cookie.